 Private helicopter aerial photography with doors-off at Fox Glacier

-Meals: Dinner Arrival Day to Breakfast Day Twelve
+Meals: Lunch Day One to Breakfast Day Twelve

 Department of Conservation National Parks and Reserves fees

 All domestic and international air travel and domestic transportation within your home country